www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

 1. On the **Network Watcher** blade, select **Connection troubleshoot**.

-    > **Note**: The intention is to verify the proximity (in the networking terms) of the two Azure VMs in the same availability set.
+    > **Note**: The intention is to verify the proximity (in the networking terms) of the two Azure VMs in different zones (within different Azure datacenters).

 1. On the **Network Watcher \| Connection troubleshoot** blade, specify the following settings and select **Check** :